Himanshukrprasad/TheSocialConnect/README.md

 # TheSocialConnect
 Welcome to SocialConnect, your go-to repository for enhancing your social media interactions on platforms like Instagram and Facebook!
 This dynamic repository combines two powerful features to elevate your online social experience: "Insta Story" and "Facebook Friend Request."
+So what are you waiting for Go and Explore the amazing Experiance || <a href = "https://himanshukrprasad.github.io/TheSocialConnect/">SocialConnect</a>